accuware/gstreamer/README.md

 ### About
-GStreamer 1.0 wrapper for very low latency streaming over websocket in order to provide IP camera feeds to the Accuware Dragonfly Demonstrator.
+GStreamer 1.0 proxy for very low latency streaming over websocket in order to provide IP camera feeds to the Accuware Dragonfly Demonstrator or a browser window.

 ### Prerequesites IP-Cam
 Obtain the RTSP URL, e.g. `rtsp://IP-of-your-IP-camera:554/onvif1` for most of `SriCam` (http://www.sricam.com/)